 THE ONLY RISK IS WANTING TO STAY! - The number one question we’re asked regarding travel in Colombia is “Is it safe?”
+The answers is a resounding YES.
 For many years it wasn't.
-When people think of Colombia, the legacy of cocaine , Pablo Escobar, and the FARC guerrillas are what people first talk about.
+When people think of Colombia, the legacy of drug lords, kidnapping and the FARC guerrillas are what people first talk about.
 The reality is that Colombia is now one of the safest countries in Latin America.

-WHAT ABOUT DRUG DEALERS AND THE FARC? - You many remember Colombia and especially Medellin from watching the original "Narcos" on Netflix and might want to know if the country is fully over its drug gang problems.
+WHAT ABOUT DRUG LORDS AND THE GUERRILLAS? - You many remember Colombia and especially Medellin from watching the original "Narcos" on Netflix and might want to know if the country is fully over its drug gang problems.
 You may have also heard that there was a rebel anti-government army called FARC hiding in the forests at one time.

 PEACE TREATY - The reduction in crime and a peace deal to end a 50-year conflict with the FARC communist rebels has encouraged a remarkable spike in tourism.
 In 2019, the country welcomed a record-breaking tourist crowd of over 5 million visitors.
 This has led to the construction of new international airports as well as major airlines flocking to add Colombia to their list of destinations.

 “NO DAR PAPAYA” -Literally “Don't give the papaya”, is a Colombian saying meaning “don't put yourself in a position where people can easily take advantage of you."
-Colombia is not any more dangerous for tourists than any other developing nation, that’s to say, it’s not really very dangerous at all.
+Colombia is no more dangerous than any other developing nation.
+That’s to say, it’s not really very dangerous at all.
 Just take the regular precautions and you'll be totally ok.

-5 MILLION PEOPLE CAN'T BE WRONG - Almost 5 million international tourists visit this land of jungles, beaches, volcanoes, and fertile valleys, every single year, and 99% of them go home with only exceptional memories of a once-in-a-lifetime adventure.
+5 MILLION PEOPLE CAN'T BE WRONG - Over 5 million international travelers visit this land of jungles, beaches, volcanoes, and fertile valleys, every single year, and 99% of them go home with only exceptional memories of a once-in-a-lifetime adventure.